mark-summerfield/store/README.md

 This will add all the globbed files apart from those that match the default ignore globs (e.g., `*.bak`, `*.o`, `*.obj`, etc.).
 You can add, remove, or list the ignores (filenames, folder names, or globs).

+Alternatively, specify actual files instead of using a glob, or have store find the files for you:

+    str s -i

+or

+    str status -i

+Store status lists the unstored unignored nonempty files; the `-i` (or `--interactive` says to prompt to add if there are any listed).

 The most common operation is to update the store after changes: